 Our theater program is supported by a very rich technical theater department.
 Campers are involved in every aspect of stagecraft, from costuming and make-up, to lighting, sound, props and set design and construction.

-Our costume shop hosts more than 40,000 articles of clothing, with a large staff that costumes every show at camp.
+Our costume shop hosts more than 40,000 costume pieces, with a large staff that costumes every show at camp.
 Your measurements are taken at auditions, so as soon as you get a part, we start making costumes for you.
 Campers can learn to sew, help select and put together costumes and help with costume changes and preparations backstage.
 Every session we build some costumes from scratch, so we always have new and exciting things going on in the costume department.
 Our props department, pulls props for every production and we make anything we don’t have.